Cleveland could use an upgrade at right tackle and an understudy for Joe Thomas.

 The Lions could use more linebacking talent next to Jarrad Davis.

-In 2017, Baker has recorded 46 tackles, 4.5 tackles for a loss, two sacks, one forced fumble and two passes broken up.
-There has been a lot of media hype about Baker (6-1, 225), but in speaking with scouts who did advance work on the 2018 class, they weren't overly impressed with him.
+In 2017, Baker has recorded 51 tackles, 4.5 tackles for a loss, two sacks, one forced fumble and three passes broken up.
+Entering the season there was a lot of media hype about Baker (6-1, 225), but in speaking with scouts who did advance work on the 2018 class, they weren't overly impressed with him.
 They said that Baker runs around more blocks than he takes on and has the speed to get away with that against average offensive lines in college.
 They thought was more of a second-day- to early third-day-level player.
 They said Baker is a good player, but not complete and not anything exceptional.
 They felt Baker was a good, solid, instinctive guy, who in the right system, will play in the NFL, but over time, is a dime a dozen.

 After Darron Lee was taken in the first round of the 2016 NFL Draft, Baker won the job to be Lee's replacement as Ohio State's fast run-and-chase linebacker.
 He had a quality debut with 83 tackles, 9.5 tackles for a loss, 3.5 sacks and two interceptions.